coder/docs/admin/workspace-providers/deployment/ec2.md

      account
    - **AWS region ID**: The AWS region where the EC2 instances should be created
-   - **AWS availability zone**: The AWS availability zone associated with the region where the EC2 instances are created.
-You can find an available zone by running `aws ec2 describe-availability-zones --region region-name`
+   - **AWS availability zone**: The AWS availability zone associated with the region where the EC2 instances are created

 1. Provide the networking options:

-   - VPC ID: the VPC network to which instances should be attached.
+   - VPC ID: Optional.
+The VPC network to which instances should be attached.
 If you leave this field empty, Coder uses the default VPC ID in the specified region for your EC2 instances
-   - Subnet ID: the
+   - Subnet ID: Optional.
+The
      [ID of the subnet](https://docs.aws.amazon.com/managedservices/latest/userguide/find-subnet.html)
-     associated with your VPC and availability zone
+     associated with your VPC and availability zone.
+If you leave this field empty, Coder uses the default subnet associated with the VPC (specified or default) in your region and availability zone.

 1. Specify the Amazon Machine Image configuration you want to be used when launching workspaces:

-   - **Privileged mode**: check this box if you would like the workspace container to have read/write access to the EC2 instance's host filesystem
+   - **Privileged mode**: Optional. check this box if you would like the workspace container to have read/write access to the EC2 instance's host filesystem
    - **AMI ID**: the Amazon machine image ID to be used when creating the EC2 instances; the machine image used must contain and start a Docker daemon.
      If blank, Coder defaults to an image that meets the requirements
-   - **Instance types**: the EC2 instance types that users can provision using the workspace provider.
-Provide each instance type on a separate line;
-     wildcard characters are allowed
+   - **Instance types**: Optional.
+The EC2 instance types that users can provision using the workspace provider.
+Provide each instance type on a separate line; wildcard characters are allowed
    - **AMI SSH username**: the SSH login username used by Coder to connect to EC2 instances.
 Must be set if you provide a custom AMI ID
    - **Root volume size**: the storage capacity to be reserved for the copy of